My sketch has disappeared. What do I do?

 To recover a sketch that changes in an unexpected way:

-Use Edit menu > Undo, or CTRL + Z
+Use Edit menu > Undo, or CTRL + Z on your keyboard.

-Sometimes the Sketch 'Collapses' to a small dot.
+Sometimes the Sketch collapses to a small dot.

 Correct Arc - After Undo